mnot/I-D/draft-nottnick-ietf-decisions.md

 * the options considered and the trade-offs between them, including the use cases weighed against each other;
 * what would constitute grounds to revisit the decision, if that is not obvious.

 Consensus decisions MUST be recorded; this might be in e-mail, a publicly available document, or an issues list.
-Such a record need not be formal.
+Such a record need not be formal, but the consensus caller remains responsible for being able to cite their determinations.

 # Non-Consensus Decisions {#non-consensus}